ome/omero_search_engine/README.rst

     authenticated/private OMERO instances.

 Although initially built for IDR, IDR searcher can be used as a backend search service for any application where data resides in an OMERO database or supported CSV format.

+🎥 The `Image Data Resource (IDR) <https://idr.openmicroscopy.org>`_ web site (not part of this repo) includes search pages that are powered by the IDR search engine backend. `Watch a demo of the IDR search on YouTube <https://youtu.be/sxgfFXgpJ7U>`_.

 Quick Start
 ------------